 For those of you who are long term followers of my blog you will know that I started it as my online escape to a positive place whilst I was battling breast cancer.
 Many years have passed since I first started my little blog and it has grown into something much more.
 I am so lucky to have been able to change career and start to earn a living from blogging but it was not until I shared my cancer story and had so many women reach out to me, some of whom I am still in email contact with that it occurred to me that I am able to do more than make a living I can reach out to people, I can create a community and a discussion on subjects that I feel are important not only to me but to many others.
 One of the most important factors in dealing with cancer for me, and for the women that reached out to me was a feeling of being alone.
 The friends and family who are around you at the time are invaluable but it is also important to connect with others who just ‘get it’.
 Who know what you mean when you talk about treatment or emotions.
 It is this feeling of not being alone in difficult times that has prompted me to write this post.

 I, like many other women really struggled to stay pregnant.
-Before I was blessed with Sebastian I had lost seven babies, six miscarriages and a still birth.
-A few weeks ago I lost my eighth baby and it destroyed me.
+Before I was blessed with Sebastian I had lost nine babies, eight miscarriages and a still birth.
+A few weeks ago I lost my tenth baby and it destroyed me.
 Given my history I did not relax once during my pregnancy with Sebastian but this time I allowed myself to feel it was okay.
-However when I went for a scan at what should have been 14 weeks heard the words I have heard far too often, "we can't find a heartbeat".
+However when I went for a scan at what should have been 14 weeks heard the words I have heard far too often, “we can’t find a heartbeat”.
 I waited a week for a second scan, during that week I tortured myself on Google reading stories of joy and woe and grasping onto any shred of hope I could.
 The night before I was due to have my second scan I started to bleed.
 Then I waited a week before I could have a procedure, (how clinical the language is that we use at times like this), as my body was not miscarrying properly!
 That whole concept seems ridiculous but the truth is many women have what is called a failed miscarriage and have to have medical intervention.